jimbobding/seasons/TESTING.md

 ### Site Owner Goals Goals
-1. As a site owner I want to be able to edit, delete and add products and or change the subscriptions.

 2. As a site owner I want to receive emails from the users when they fill out the contact form so that I can reply to them satisfying users queries.

 add products
+- **User Story**
+1. As a site owner I want to be able to edit, delete and add products and or change the subscriptions.

+#### Test
+- Add a product withou image.
+- Add a product with out an image.
+- Edit a product in each individual field.
+- Edit a product with incorrect information.
+- create a product and add it to the cart

 - image was not displaying in the cart for newly added products.